Typescript overload function and constructor in a class

 circle("red");

-Let’s declare an interface it has two overloaded methods with the same name and different arguments.
+Let’s declare an interface with two overloaded methods having the same name but different arguments.

 interface Shape {